nizwant/nizwant/README.md

 Hi There, Welcome to my GitHub profile!
 ============================================================================================================================================

 I'm a **1st-year Master's student in Data Science** fueled by a passion for turning complex data into meaningful insights.
-I'm currently diving deep into the world of Kubernetes, Google Cloud, and Machine Learning, always eager to expand my knowledge and tackle new challenges.
+I'm currently diving deep into the world of Deep Learning, Google Cloud, and Machine Learning, always eager to expand my knowledge and tackle new challenges.

 ### My toolbox
 - Python (my trusty companion for data wrangling and analysis) ️